Transporter 3: Production

 Natalya Rudakova was spotted by Luc Besson on the street as she hurried to her job at a New York City hair salon.
 He paid for 25 acting lessons over a six-month period, and brought her to audition in Paris, before she received the role.
 Roger Ebert noted the rarity of leading ladies who are heavily freckled.
 Shooting was initially expected to last for 16 weeks, in France.
-It was also filmed in Odessa, Ukraine.
+It was also filmed in Odesa, Ukraine.

 Release

 Unlike its predecessors, Transporter 3 was released by Lionsgate Films instead of 20th Century Fox in the United States.
 On its opening weekend, the film opened at number 7 with $12 million.
 The film grossed $31.7 million in the United States and in Canada and $77.3 million in other countries, for a total gross of $109 million worldwide, making it the highest-grossing film in the Transporter trilogy.
 Transporter 3 was released on DVD and Blu-ray Disc on March 10, 2009 in the United States.
 1,108,030 units were sold, bringing in $19.7 million in revenue.
 Icon Films picked up the rights to distribute the film in the UK and Australia.